On polygon numbers of circle graphs and distance hereditary graphs: Introduction and Preliminaries

 A {\em permutation representation} for a graph $G$ is a set of straight line segments connecting two parallel lines, the intersection graph of which is $G$.
 If a satisfying set of corners for a circle representation contains only two distinct corners $\tau_0$ and $\tau_1$, then a permutation representation can be constructed by replacing $(\tau_0, \tau_1)$ and $(\tau_1, \tau_0)$ by parallel lines and maintaining the relative ordering of the endpoints on these new lines.
 It is this transformation and its inverse that allow us to refer to permutation graphs as $2$-polygon graphs.
-We will use the terms permutation representation and 2-polygon representation interchangeably.

 Without loss of generality, we assume that chord and line segment endpoints are distinct in circle, $k$-polygon, and permutation representations, and that chord endpoints are distinct from the corners in $k$-polygon representations.
-Thus, the intersection representations that we consider will be sets of distinct elements.

-The definition of a satisfying set of corners immediately leads to the following observations (where Observation \ref{sub} follows from the fact that if a set of corners satisfies a set of chords, then that set of corners satisfies any subset of those chords):